rollbar/Rollbar.NET/README.md

         }
 ```

-Note: if for some reason both approaches are used, the in-code one always “overrides” the app-settings one.

-#### Next, we need to add the Rollbar middleware to the application pipeline.

-This is normally done by adding its usage within the Configure(…) method of the Startup.cs, like so:
+Next, add the Rollbar middleware to the application pipeline.
+This is normally done by adding its usage within the `Configure(…)` method of `Startup.cs`.

 ```csharp
         // This method gets called by the runtime.
 Use this method to configure the HTTP request pipeline.